telerik/reporting-docs/knowledge-base/how-to-customize-viewer-using-kendo-ui-sass-based-theme.md

 ## Description
 In the following article are presented steps for customizing the HTML5 Report Viewer using Sass-Based themes.
 For information on how to customize the viewer using Less-Based themes, check our [online demos](https://demos.telerik.com/reporting/barcodes-report?&skinName=default).
+However, using Sass-Based approach can lead to error loading the report viewer's templates.

 ## Solution
 Firstly, it would be needed to add a report viewer for the Angular application.
 There are two approaches available: